 Students in this concentration will:

 Students enrolled in the computational biology concentration will complete a research project in their senior year under faculty supervision.
 The themes of such projects evolve with the field and the technology, but should represent a synthesis of the various specialties of the program.
 A minimum of one semester of independent study is required (such as BIOL 1950 or CSCI 1970), although many students may conduct a full year of independent study.
-To be a candidate for Honors, a student must have a course record judged to be excellent by the concentration advisor and must complete a thesis judged to be outstanding by the faculty member supervising the work.
-Please see the department's website for a complete description of program requirements.

 This concentration allows you to address the following Liberal Learning goals: